 These programs allow you to study off-campus in an approved program through DePaul.
-This is the most common and often the most affordable study abroad option for DePaul students who are participating in financial aid programs, as all financial aid is applicable to these programs.
+This is the most common and often the most affordable study abroad option for DePaul students who are receiving financial aid, as funds apply to these programs.

 These are programs not sponsored or offered through DePaul.
 They are typically offered by other universities or by external agencies.
 Financial aid opportunities can be more limited for these programs, and additional financial aid paperwork is always required once academic approval is obtained.